happybara-io/WorkflowBuddy/README.md

 We're gonna start with a simple event we can easily control: `app_mention` _(when your bot is `@WorkflowBuddy` in a channel)_.
 We will use that event to kick off a simple Workflow that just sends us a message.

-- _If you haven't yet, you'll need to get a [server instance running + a Slack app](#run-local-server).
+> ℹ  _If you haven't yet, you'll need to get a [server instance running + a Slack app](#run-local-server).
 Come back when you're ready._

-- First we'll set up the Workflow we want triggered.
+- **First we'll set up the Workflow we want triggered - in Workflow Builder.**
-  - Download the Workflow template from `event_trigger_example_workflows/trigger_app_mention.slackworkflow`.
+  - Download the Workflow template from `event_trigger_example_workflows/trigger_app_mention.slackworkflow`[(link)](https://github.com/happybara-io/WorkflowBuddy/blob/main/event_trigger_example_workflows/trigger_app_mention.slackworkflow).
+You can also start from scratch - the only _**critical**_ step is to choose `Webhook` as your new Workflow's event trigger.
-  - Open Workflow Builder, `Import`, and `Publish` it!
+  - Open Workflow Builder, `Import` (or create), and `Publish` it to get your new `Webhook URL`.
-- Now we can configure Workflow Buddy to proxy events for us.
+- **Open Workflow Buddy App Home to connect Workflow -> Event Trigger.**
-  - Go to the `App Home` of Workflow Buddy _(or whatever you named your app)_...
+  - Go to the `App Home` of Workflow Buddy _(or whatever you named your app)_ and click `Add`.
+It will display a modal asking you to fill out your desired event trigger & the `Webhook URL` from first step.
-  -
-- Test it!
+- **Test it!**
   - From any public channel, post a message with `@WorkflowBuddy` _(or whatever you named your app)_.
   - That message will cause an `app_mention` event to be sent from Slack to your instance of the Workflow Buddy server.
-  - If you correctly configured the `event:webhook` mapping, the event will then be proxied to the test Workflow you added in the first step.
+  - If you correctly configured the `event->webhook` mapping, the event will then be proxied to the test Workflow you added in the first step.
+- **That's it!**
-  - That's it!
-You now have the abiltity to use all sorts of Slack events as Triggers for your Workflows now!
+  - You now have the abiltity to use all sorts of Slack events as Triggers for your Workflows now! _(⚠ So long as you have given your Slack app the OAuth permissions to use them)._

 **Go forth and automate!**